 • The creation of a sanctuary for "gentlemen of leisure" (troubled homeless men) north of Central Market and on Sixth St has made the street unattractive for shoppers and workers --- and scary for tourists.

 More about residents and artists is HERE

 • Preventing drivers from using Market Street from Eleventh to Fifth Streets to access parking garages has further tightened the screws against Central Market businesses and owners.

 Who needs it?

-Conversely, Market St transit can bring shoppers, visitors and entertainment seekers for most of the day to populate the street if there exists a reason to be there.
+Conversely, Market Street transit iand roadway can bring shoppers, visitors and entertainment seekers throughout the day to populate the street - if there exists a reason to be there.